A long jump is a power event that comprises the following four phases:

 The speed, in metres/second (m/s), can be determined by timing the athlete between two markers set at 11 metres and 1 metre from the take-off board.

 The preparation for the long jump take-off begins in the later phases of the approach run.
-The long jumper prepares for take off by sinking the hips and then raising the hips into the take off phase.
+The long jumper prepares for take-off by sinking the hips and then raising the hips into the take-off phase.
 This usually results in the next to last stride is longer than normal and the final stride being up to 25 centimetres shorter than a normal running stride.
-It must be emphasised that the hip sink and stride adjustment all happen in response to the athlete's postural adjustments in preparation for the take off.
-At take off ensure the hips are slightly forward of the shoulders.
+It must be emphasised that the hip sink and stride adjustment all happen in response to the athlete's postural adjustments in preparation for the take-off.
+At take-off ensure the hips are slightly forward of the shoulders.

 The vertical impulse is achieved by the upward acceleration of the "free" limbs, the arms and the non-take-off leg, against the braced take-off leg.
 These movements should be characterised by short radius (blocked), fast explosive actions.

 The head should be carried in a normal position, in line with spine and the eyes should be focused forward and slightly up.

 The flight through the air

-Speed and lift generated on the runway and through take off can result in a good distance.
-After a take off the athlete tends to have forward rotation that, if not corrected, will result in the feet hitting the sand early and a loss of distance in the jump.
+Speed and lift generated on the runway and through take-off can result in a good distance.
+After a take-off, the athlete tends to have a forward rotation that, if not corrected, will result in the feet hitting the sand early and a loss of distance in the jump.
 The cyclic forward movement of the legs and arms, as seen in the hitch-kick for example, will correct this forward rotation.